Last updated on February 10, 2025

 There are multiple ways to monitor the prices of your competitors.

 At Producthero, we have developed a pricing benchmark tool that compares the prices of your products to the price benchmarks.
-This allows you to know if your products are above, below or at benchmark price, and respond to price drops or increases before, during, and after peak sales moments.
-Producthero’s Price Benchmark is used by retailers and e-commerce organizations and is available within Producthero PRO, offered as part of the 30-day free trial.
+This tool compares your product prices to industry benchmarks, so you can see if your products are priced higher, lower, or in line with the market.
+This gives you the insight you need to quickly respond to price changes before, during, and after key sales moments.
+Producthero’s Price Benchmark is used by retailers and e-commerce organizations and is available within Producthero PRO, which you can try as part of our 30-day free trial.

 Hybrid consumers: online and offline shopping